open5e/open5e/source/characters/races.rst

 (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
-The most important of these rules is that Small characters have trouble wielding heavy weapons, as explained in “Equipment.”
+The most important of these rules is that Small characters have trouble wielding heavy weapons, as explained in "Equipment."

 Speed
 ^^^^^

-Your speed determines how far you can move when traveling ( “Adventuring”) and fighting (“Combat”).
+Your speed determines how far you can move when traveling ( "Adventuring") and fighting ("Combat").

 Languages
 ^^^^^^^^^